cjoshliu/irreversibility-from-representations/README.md

 ```
 # clone repo
 cd /path/to/repo
+mkdir -p {data/cgle64,results/discont_encode,postprocessing/full_results}
 # set up and activate virtual environment
 pip install -r requirements.txt
 ```

 ## Preprocess
-[Full training data](ADD ZENODO DOI) are deposited on Zenodo and should be unzipped and saved to `preprocessing/datasets`.
-Test-case data are already included in this repository.
+[Training data](ADD ZENODO DOI) are deposited on Zenodo and should be unzipped and saved to `preprocessing/datasets`.
 Alternatively, first run `preprocessing/SimCGL.m` to generate your own simulation videos.
 Next, modify the first cell of `preprocessing/vid_to_dset.ipynb` to segment videos into datasets containing two-frame segments.